Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 The attack is performed like a loft bombing profile; the Phantom is flown over the IP at the intended altitude and airspeed, with the bomb release button being held from the point of flyover.
-The countdown timer initiates, the horizontal ADI bar appears to maintain level flight, and the pullup lamp illuminates.
-When the pullup timer runs out, the pullup lamp will turn off, the sight reticle will turn off, and the horizontal ADI bar will move to display G load as normal for the pullup maneuver; a correct profile will keep both ADI bars centered.
+The countdown timer initiates, the horizontal ADI bar appears to maintain level flight, and the pull-up lamp illuminates.
+When the pull-up timer runs out, the pull-up lamp will turn off, the sight reticle will turn off, and the horizontal ADI bar will move to display G load as normal for the pull-up maneuver; a correct profile will keep both ADI bars centered.
 When the aircraft achieves the programmed release angle, the missile will launch.
-Once launch has occurred, the pullup lamp and sight reticle will illuminate again, and the horizontal ADI bar will stow.
+Once launch has occurred, the pull-up lamp and sight reticle will illuminate again, and the horizontal ADI bar will stow.

 ### Direct Mode